Four Tips for Owning/Using a Credit Card Without Racking up Debt!

 I already have great credit cards that I use for my personal accounts, which I charge all of my purchases to and then simply pay off the balance at the end of the month (I only recommend this method to those who are very good at keeping track of their finances; if this is not you, I would not recommend using a credit card this way); but now I am looking to add a credit card for my business use.

-After browsing around online, I found there there are sites you can visit that will actually give you a quick comparison of different credit card companies, what they offer, what the rates are, and any fees involved.
+After browsing around online, I found that there are sites you can visit that will actually give you a quick comparison of different credit card companies, what they offer, what the rates are, and any fees involved.
+My suggestion is to utilize one of these sites to make credit card comparisons before you sign up for a new card.

 I really dislike using cards that have any type of annual fee, or any other type of fee for that matter.
 Using a comparison site might be a great way to look at the options that are out there and rule out any cards that charge fees right off the bat!